Remote Academic Advising

 Every matriculated student has a primary academic advisor.
 Those assignments are generally complete by the end of the first week of the semester.
 You may have additional advisors if you have a second major or minor, are a member of a special program (e.g., EOP, CAP, GEO), or are a student-athlete.
 The name(s) of your primary and other advisors is/are listed on both your MyPlattsburgh account and on your Degree Works audit report.
-Click the “Who is my advisor?” button for these details and how to find their email address if you need to reach out.
+Click below on “Who is my advisor?” to see these details and how to find their email address if you need to reach out.

 Pay attention to communication from your academic advisor(s) about how to set up meetings or visit with them.
 Your notification will likely come through your Plattsburgh email or to your preferences as a Cardinal Star message.
 There are several options available to advisors for remote course advisement, such as telephone, email exchanges, Zoom and Google Meets.
 You and your advisor can determine which options are best suited for their/your circumstances.

-Course advisement for Winter and Spring 2021 runs Mon., Oct.
-19 through Fri., Oct.
-30, 2020.
+Course advisement for Summer and Fall 2021 runs Mon., Mar 29 through Fri., Apr 9, 2021.
 Each student must connect with their advisor during that time to discuss planned courses, review midterm grades and obtain a registration PIN.
-You use your registration PIN to enter priority registration at your assigned date/time of entry between Mon., Nov.
-2 and Sun., Nov.
-15.
+You use your registration PIN to enter priority registration at your assigned date/time of entry between Mon., Apr 12 and Sun., Apr 25.

 - Email your primary academic advisor or respond to their outreach to you about the procedure for making an advising appointment.